mbari-org/pbp-doc/docs/pbp-meta-gen/index.md

-The `pbp-json-gen` command-line program is used to generate JSON files with audio metadata.
+The `pbp-meta-gen` command-line program is used to generate JSON files with audio metadata.
 This is a necessary step before running the main HMB generation program to extract and optionally correct the time data.

 Instructions  below assume you have already installed the package,